teracyhq-incubator/teracy-dev-k8s/README.md

 See: https://github.com/kubernetes-incubator/kubespray/blob/master/docs/getting-started.md#accessing-kubernetes-api

-You should see the generated artifacts within the `kubespray/inventory/sample/artifacts`
+You should see the generated artifacts within the `workspace/inventory/artifacts` directory

 You can append this config into the `~/.kube/config` file and use `kubectl` anywhere without specifying the kubeconfig file: